paul-hammant/tbd/content/5-min-overview/index.md

 called 'trunk' at all.
 {{< /note >}}

-There are many deciding factors, before a development team settles on Trunk Based Development, but here's a short overview of the practices:
+There are many deciding factors, before a development team settles on Trunk Based Development, but here is a short overview of the practices if they do:

+### Releasability of work in progress

+Trunk Based Development will always be **release ready**

+If an executive manager visited the development team and commanded "Competitor X has launched feature Y, go live now with what we have", the worst response would be "give us one hour".
+The development team might have been very busy with tricky or even time consuming tasks (therefore partially complete), but in an hour, they are able to go live with something just stabilized from the trunk.
+Perhaps they can do it in less than, an hour.
+The rule though, is never break the build, and always be ready for that CIO-commanded disruption to plans.

+A key facilitating concept here in that Trunk Based Development teams **exclusively** either [release directly from the trunk](/release-from-trunk/)
+(or a tag made on the trunk), or they make a [branch from the trunk for the specifically for the actually releasing](/branch-for-release/).
+Teams with a higher release cadence do the former, and those with a lower release cadence to the latter.

 ### Checking out / cloning